What We Offer

 Individual and Group Music Therapy Sessions

 Individual and group music therapy sessions are offered within the Halifax Regional Municipality by Heartsparks.
-We provide home or facility visits, as well as sessions out of our studio in downtown Dartmouth.
+We provide home or facility visits, as well as sessions out of our studio on the Bedford Highway.

 We specialize in working with: